BAE Systems Maritime Australia

-ASC Shipbuilding, formerly the shipbuilding division of ASC Pty Ltd, is a subsidiary of BAE Systems Australia and will remain a subsidiary for the duration of the contract to build the Hunter class frigates.
+BAE Systems Maritime Australia, formerly known as ASC Shipbuilding when it was the shipbuilding division of ASC Pty Ltd, is a subsidiary of BAE Systems Australia and will remain a subsidiary for the duration of the contract to build the Hunter class frigates.
 It was structurally separated from ASC Pty Ltd in December 2018 and became a subsidiary of BAE Systems Australia.
-In 2021 it was renamed as BAE Systems Maritime Australia.
+In 2021, it was renamed to BAE Systems Maritime Australia.